Rosanne Cash: Awards and honors

 In 2021, Cash was awarded The Edward MacDowell Medal by The MacDowell Colony for outstanding contributions to American culture.

 On May 7, 2022, Cash was awarded an honorary doctorate degree in Humane Letters by Arkansas State University.
 She was the keynote speaker during commencement.

+In 2026, Cash's album The Wheel was selected by the Library of Congress for preservation in the National Recording Registry for its "cultural, historical or aesthetic importance in the nation's recorded sound heritage".